Effet/dotfiles/README.md

 # Symlink the tracked dotfiles into $HOME
 ./bootstrap.sh
 ```
 The bootstrap script installs GNU Stow if missing and then stows the provided directories into your home folder.
+On macOS that now includes `macos/Library/KeyBindings` so the system keybinding dictionary stays version-controlled.

 ## Updating or Extending
 - After editing a tracked file, just commit the change—the symlink stays in place.
-- To restow everything (for example, after pulling new commits), rerun `./bootstrap.sh` or `stow -t "$HOME" zsh ghostty`.
+- To restow everything (for example, after pulling new commits), rerun `./bootstrap.sh` or `stow -t "$HOME" zsh ghostty macos`.
 - To add a new tool, create a directory (e.g. `nvim/`) that mirrors the desired structure under `$HOME`, drop the config inside, then run `stow -t "$HOME" nvim`.

 ## Troubleshooting Tips